Azure/serilog-sinks-azuredataexplorer/README.md

 * DatabaseName: The name of the database to which data should be ingested to
 * TableName: The name of the table to which data should be ingested to
 * UseStreamingIngestion: Whether to use streaming ingestion (reduced latency, at the cost of reduced throughput) or queued ingestion (increased latency, but much higher throughput).
+* FlushImmediately : In case queued ingestion is selected, this property determines if is needed to flush the data immediately to ADX cluster.
+Not recommended to enable for data with higher workloads.
+The default is false.

 ### Mapping